Codesee-io/docs-maps/docs/index.md

 # Overview

-CodeSee Maps creates a customizable and extensible architecture diagram of your codebase that stays updated with every pull request.
-It supports Go, Java, Javascript, Python, Typescript and will soon be compatible with more languages.
-In addition, whenever you make a PR, CodeSee's PR Maps will show a map of your change automatically.
+CodeSee creates customizable and extensible architecture diagrams of your codebase.
+Codebase Maps support Go, Java, Javascript, Python, Typescript and will soon be compatible with more languages.
+In addition, whenever you make a pull request on a repository, a Review Map will automatically generate.

 Begin your journey with CodeSee Maps by following the [User Guide](./installation/).